Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 - Outside code registers it:

-This is what we did, and it\'s the most common:
+This is what we did, and it's the most common:

 Pros:

-1. It\'s fast and simple:
+1. It's fast and simple:
 2. We control construction:
 3. We can change the service while the game is running

 Cons:

 1. The locator depends on outside code.
-If the locator isn\'t initialized properly, it\'ll crash mysteriously.
+If the locator isn't initialized properly, it'll crash mysteriously.

 - Bind it at compile time: